 In addition to these foods, don’t forget about food for babies, any elderly house members, and your pets because they are a big part of your family.

 Food Safety Tips

 When it comes to emergency situations, it is important to have non-perishable items you can rely on if there’s no electrical power or gas for cooking.
 However, that doesn’t mean you won’t have perishable food in an emergency.
 If your power goes out, and you have food in your fridge and freezer, here are some safety tips to keep in mind:

-- Refrigerator time: If the power goes out and you don’t open the doors to the fridge, you can safely eat food for about 4-hours.
+- Refrigerator time: If the power goes out and you don’t open the doors to the fridge, you can safely eat food stored there for about 4-hours.